Taichung: Bus

 The most frequently used public transportation system in Taichung is by bus, with 18 bus companies providing 275 routes that cover all districts.
-All station names are announced in both Mandarin and English, while some also providing Hokkien pronunciations.
-For passengers using a contactless smartcard (for example, an EasyCard), the first 10 kilometers are free.
+All station names are announced in both Mandarin and English, while some also provide Hokkien pronunciations.
+For local passengers using a contactless smartcard (for example, an EasyCard), the first 10 kilometers are free.
+In addition, some taxi served as bus routes in rural areas.

 Mass Rapid Transit

 The city currently has one MRT line, the Green line, which opened on April 25, 2021.
-Other lines are currently under planning.
+A second line, the Blue line, was approved in 2024 and is expected to open in 2034.

 For a short period of time, the city operated a bus rapid transit system, named the BRT Blue Line, running down Taiwan Boulevard.
 It used articulated buses running a specialized lane, a first in Taiwan.
 The system began operation in July 2014; however, it did little to ameliorate traffic congestion, and was terminated within a year.
 The lane and specialized bus stops are currently used as a general bus lane, with bus lines 300-310 running through it.